You don't know Jacq.

 I get it.
 Spending 13+ years in the corporate world, including big government and fancy boardrooms with inappropriately large shiny walnut tables, I had to write a lot of jargon.
 I was paid to write jargon.

-I’m a copywriter and editor for startups and solopreneurs who don’t have the time or patience for writing and have businesses to grow.
-I take the burden of creating compelling content off their already full plates and write engaging online copy that speaks directly to their clients.
+I’m a writer for creative entrepreneurs who don’t have the time or patience for writing and have businesses to grow.

 I grew up believing I should get a job at a big company, wear button down shirts, work hard, and climb the ladder.
 I thought having an “office job” was considered the gold-standard.
 As the oldest daughter to an off-the-boat immigrant parent, I learned that following the rules and doing what I was told was how to get ahead.
 I got really good at this.